nTamura/mini-crypto/README.md

 # React-Crypto-Chart
-React-Crypto-Chart is a lightweight crypto chart designed to be used on your mobile device for a quick overview of your favorite coins.
+React-Crypto-Chart is a lightweight crypto tracker designed to be used on your mobile device for a quick overview of your favorite coins.

 ### Features
 - Pulls the global top 25 coins, with auto refresh